 - Being able to tolerate negative emotions

-Gestalt psychology is about understanding the Gestalt laws, how they relate to visual perception, and how they apply to thought processes.
-Gestalt psychologists who are engaged in research study various aspects of the theory, such as principles of Gestalt psychology like the law of proximity and the concept of figure ground, in structured experiments to find out more about subjects like memory, learning, and behavior.
+Gestalt psychology is often about understanding the Gestalt laws and how they relate to visual perception and thought processes.
+Gestalt psychologists who are engaged in research study various aspects of Gestalt theory, including the law of proximity and figure-ground concept in structured experiments.
+Their goal may be to explore subjects such as memory, learning, and behavior.

-Gestalt psychologists who specialize in Gestalt therapy have a different goal.
-They are focused on helping their clients understand their thought processes better, make different decisions, and change their behavior.
-As their clients see how the whole is greater than the combination of each part, processes in their thinking become clearer and more understandable.
-With a new perspective, they can work to achieve their greatest goals.
+Psychologists who specialize in Gestalt therapy often have different goals.
+They may focus on helping clients understand their thought processes, make better decisions, and change their behavior.
+As clients see how the whole is greater than combining the parts, their thinking processes might become more precise.
+With a new perspective, they may progress toward achieving life goals.

-In therapy, Gestalt therapists can use these laws to help you deal with physical and mental health problems, like:
+Gestalt therapists use Gestalt theory to help clients with physical and mental health problems, including:

 - Relationship problems